 A: Legalisation is a process whereby the UK government confirms the authenticity of legal documents and certificates issued in the UK.
 Legalisation enables foreign countries (or their embassies in London) to accept documents such as UK birth certificates, UK marriage certificates and our Deed Poll documents because their authenticity has been confirmed by the UK government.
 Legalising a Deed Poll overcomes the problem of foreign countries not knowing whether a Deed Poll issued by us is genuine and authentic.

-The legalisation of UK documents is handled by the Legalisation Office at the Foreign and Commonwealth Office (FCO) in Milton Keynes, Buckinghamshire.
+The legalisation of UK documents is handled by the Legalisation Office at the Foreign, Commonwealth and Development Office (FCDO) in Milton Keynes, Buckinghamshire.
 When a document is legalised, an Apostille (a certificate) is permanently attached to the rear of the document.

 If you wish us to handle the legalisation of your Deed Poll, please request this in the comments box on your application form.
 Our legalisation fees are shown on our Services and Fees page (opens new window).